maxpert/LevelDBWinRT/README.md

 # Roadmap:

   * More unit test cases.
-  * Basic ORM.
   * Custom filter support.
   * Custom compressor support.

-This is an unoffical port of LevelDB for Windows Runtime (forked and modified from another Windows port that was only working on .NET https://leveldb.angeloflogic.com/downloads/).
+This is an unoffical port of LevelDB for Windows Runtime.